Kachiipro/wireframing/README.md

 -Reduces guesswork and rework during development.

+# Real world scenario where wireframing identified potential usability issues before the development phase.

-Scenario: Doctor Appointment Booking App (MedConnect) 🧠 The Idea:
+Scenario: Doctor Appointment Booking App (MedConnect) The Idea:
 A team was building a web app where users in Nigeria could book doctor appointments, view available time slots, and get health tips.
-The goal was to make healthcare access easier — especially for users unfamiliar with digital tools.
+The goal was to make healthcare access easier especially for users unfamiliar with digital tools.

-📐 Wireframing Stage
+## Wireframing Stage
 The design team created low-fidelity wireframes showing:
 A calendar interface with time slots
 A form to enter patient details

-Navigation links: Home | Book Appointment | Health Articles

-Before jumping into development, the team shared the wireframes with:
+Navigation links: Home | Book Appointment | Health Articles Before jumping into development, the team shared the wireframes with:

-Test users (from healthcare and non-tech backgrounds)

-Doctors and stakeholders
+Test users (from healthcare and non-tech backgrounds) Doctors and stakeholders
 The backend & frontend dev team

-🚨 Usability Issues Discovered
+## Usability Issues Discovered
-1. 🗓️ Confusing Time Slot Selection
+###1.
+Confusing Time Slot Selection
 Users didn’t understand if they were booking a specific time or just a date.
 Wireframe had no clear indicator of selected slot.

-✅ Fix:
+### Fix:

 A redesigned wireframe included clearly labeled buttons for available time slots (e.g., "10:00 AM – 10:30 AM") and a highlighted selected state.

-2. 📱 Poor Mobile Layout
+### 2. Poor Mobile Layout
 On smaller screens, the calendar and form were squished, making it hard to tap or read.

-✅ Fix:
+### Fix:

 Wireframes were adjusted to stack the form below the calendar on mobile.

 Larger touch areas were added for ease of use.

-3. ❌ Users Skipping Form Fields
-During review, it was noticed that people skipped filling out important health details because the form didn’t guide them properly.

-✅ Fix:

-The wireframe was updated to:

-Group related fields together

-Add short instructions or tooltips for clarification

-✅ Impact on the Final Product
+# Impact on the Final Product
 Because these issues were found before any code was written, the team:

-Saved development time (no redesign mid-sprint)

-Created a product that was easier and faster to use

-Received positive feedback from early beta testers for its clarity and usability
+Saved development time (no redesign mid-sprint) Created a product that was easier and faster to use Received positive feedback from early beta testers for its clarity and usability

-🧩 Conclusion: The Power of Wireframing
-This scenario shows how wireframing plays a crucial role in creating user-friendly software:
+The Power of Wireframing,t his scenario shows how wireframing plays a crucial role in creating user-friendly software:

-✅ It helps teams spot issues early
+ It helps teams spot issues early
-✅ Encourages feedback before it's expensive to fix
-✅ Focuses attention on user flow and experience
+Encourages feedback before it's expensive to fix Focuses attention on user flow and experience
-✅ Builds alignment across designers, developers, and stakeholders
+Builds alignment across designers, developers, and stakeholders.

-Wireframing isn’t just about sketching boxes — it’s about making better products by planning smarter.
+Wireframing isn’t just about sketching boxes. it’s about making better products by planning smarter.